GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Functional-Mapping-Viewpoint.md

 The Physical Functional Mapping Viewpoint analyses the assignment of the System Functions and the System Partial Functions to the Physical SOI Elements.
 ## Applicability
 The Physical Functional Mapping Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015  .
+## Presentation
+A  Physical Functional Mapping Matrix featuring
+* the call behavior action representing usage of System Functions
+*  Physical SOI Elements
+or Physical SOI
+* a derived relationship

 ## Stakeholder
 * [Hardware Developer](../../stakeholders.md#Hardware-Developer)
 * [Software Developer](../../stakeholders.md#Software-Developer)